barbaalba/Basic_of_Wireless_communication_Tutorial/README.md

 [1] Björnson, Emil, and Özlem Tuğfe Demir.
 "Introduction to multiple antenna communications and reconfigurable surfaces."
 (2024).

 [2] Ramezani, Parisa, Özlem Tuğfe Demir, and Emil Björnson.
 "Localization in massive MIMO networks: From near-field to far-field." arXiv preprint arXiv:2402.07644 (2024).

+[3] Al-Sadoon, Mohammed A G et al. “A New Low Complexity Angle of Arrival Algorithm for 1D and 2D Direction Estimation in MIMO Smart Antenna Systems.”
+Sensors (Basel, Switzerland) vol. 17,11 2631.
+15 Nov.
+2017, doi:10.3390/s17112631

 # Acknowledgement
 I would like to thank my friends and colleagues helped me to collect these codes and information for new students.